OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 See the :ref:`Virtual Machine drivers reference <devel-vmm>` for more information about these parameters, and how to customize and extend the drivers.

-OpenNebula needs to be restarted afterwards, this can be done with the following command:
+OpenNebula needs to be restarted after any change inthe ``/etc/one/oned.conf`` file, this can be done with the following command:

 .. prompt:: bash $ auto